kailashchanel/oastr2-leftovers/README.md

 This code is structured as a bunch of separate programs.
 There is no "one program" to run to run the entire analysis.
 Notes on what each program does can be found in a multi-line comment at the top each file.

 TODO: create a bash script that will run all analysis with a single `./run.sh` command

+## Requirements

+This repository is built with Julia version 1.9.2 in mind.